clstith/clstith.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Mathematics, University of Michigan, May 2025
-* M.S. in Mathematics, University of Michigan, April 2021
+* M.S. in Mathematics, University of Michigan, December 2021
 * B.S. in Mathematics (with Honors), University of Chicago, June 2019

 Papers & Preprints